mirandaweston/golden-square-challenges/single-method-design-recipe/challenge.md

 text: a string to pass as an argument to check_todo is_it_todo is a boolean which shows whether the text includes the string "#TODO"

-#The method will print the estimate reading time.
+#The method will return true or false.
 ```

 ## 3. Create Examples as Tests